 Imagine God as a huge fire—a fire of love, and you are a small flame in that fire, burning with love as God burns with love.
 The huge fire doesn't burn you, it cannot burn you, because you yourself are fire.
 For you, fire is room temperature, it is your environment, your home.
 This is heaven.
 You can experience it now.
 You have probably experienced it to some degree already.

-However, suppose that instead of trying to flee the fire (which is impossible), you decide to become fire, will it still burn you?
+However, suppose that instead of trying to flee the ever-present fire, you decide to embrace the fire and allow yourself to be transformed into fire, will it still burn you?
 Of course not.
 Both punishment and reward are simply the consequences of moving in either the toward-God or the away-from-God directions.
-Move toward God, move toward Love, become fire, and "burning" stops; move away from God, away from Love, become cool, and burning increases.
+Move toward God, move toward Love, become fire, and burning stops; move away from God, away from Love, become cool, and burning increases.
 We can see that the Judgment is simply the way things are, since God is love.
 To love is to be spiritually present with God, to burn with divine love, and enjoy divine Presence.
 To be unloving is to be spiritually absent from God, hurt by the omnipresent demands of love, and deprived of the benefits of Presence.
 It is never called the "last judgment," but "the last day."
 It's not a punishing verdict, but an eternal principle.
 The law of love is irrevocable.
-But as self-inflicted pain, it is "age-long," aionian.
+But as self-inflicted pain, it is age-long aionian.
 Nothing implies that that there is no longer choice, nor change, nor movement of the soul.

 Eternal Life: The Restoration of All Things To God